AndreaHabib/AndreaHabib/README.md

 ### About me 😊

   <p>🏫 Student at College of Staten Island, based in New York City</p>
-  <p>💼 Currently working as Frontend Engineer Intern at Lowe's Home Improvements</p>
+  <p>💼 Currently working as Software Engineer Intern at Lowe's Home Improvements</p>
   <p>⛳️ Leading the tech community on my campus as GitHub Campus Expert and president of Hack-A-Project club!</p>
   <p>📖 Learning new frameworks and concepts.</p>
   <p>🎮 Playing Valorant, Assassin's Creed Valhalla, and Elder Scrolls Online.</p>